-In this course, you will learn leadership skills/attitudes for leading a small group and also how to initiate and keep discussions going.
-The course will also teach how to formulate open-ended questions that invite participation and deeper sharing.
-It is highly interactive.
-You will watch a small group demonstration and participate by commenting upon techniques and identifying discussion dynamics.
-Finally, you will practice what you learn in a live small group to receive feedback.
-Your instructor/coach has many years of experience leading church small groups and work teams/meetings in secular settings.
-Though Bible focused, this track does not teach Bible Study techniques.
+This course teaches leadership skills and attitudes for leading a small group and how to initiate and maintain discussions.
+You will learn to formulate open-ended questions that invite participation and deeper sharing.
+This course is highly interactive: you will observe and lead live small group sessions and will both give and receive feedback.
+Responsibilities of the Small Group Coordinator will also be addressed.
+Your instructors have many years of experience leading church small groups and secular work teams, training, and facilitating meetings.
+Note: Though Bible focused, this track does not teach Bible Study techniques.

 - Registration Form.
 Submitting a completed online Registration Form.

 - Payment.
-You can send a check or money order for your total registration cost to our office: JEMS/AACF 948.
-E. 2nd Street, Los Angeles, CA 90012, ATTN: LTC.
-You may also pay online (no partial payments accepted online).
-If you've applied for a loan or scholarship, please make your check or money order for the anticipated remaining balance you have calculated on the scholarship/loan form.
-Please mail your payment with your form to the JEMS/AACF office.
+You can send a check or money order made out to "AACF" for your total registration cost to our office: Attn: AACF LTC, JEMS, P.O.
+Box 86047, Los Angeles, CA 90086-0047.
+You may also pay online.
+If you've applied for a scholarship, please make your check or money order for the anticipated remaining balance you have calculated on the scholarship form.
+Please mail your payment with your form to the JEMS office.

-Registration covers room & board, speaker fees, and training materials.
-Discounts are available for those attending or serving at one of the JEMS Mt Hermon Summer Conferences.
+Registration covers lodging and training materials.
+Discounts are available for those attending or serving at one of the JEMS Mount Hermon Summer Conferences.
 Contact your campus minister for details for scholarship information.

 Note: No Part-Time Registration Fees, No Visitors